dotlattice/LatticeObjectTree/README.md

 # LatticeObjectTree [![Build status](https://ci.appveyor.com/api/projects/status/uptdctnkaitlyslg)](https://ci.appveyor.com/project/dotlattice/latticeobjecttree)

-LatticeObjectTree is a .NET library for working with a tree of objects.
+LatticeObjectTree is a .NET library for comparing objects.

 ## Quick Start
-The most common way to use this library is as an assertion framework with the `ObjectTreeAssert` class.
+You can perform a deep comparison of two objects using the `ObjectTreeAssert` class.
 Here's an example:

 ```c#
 using LatticeObjectTree;